near/core-contracts/lockup/README.md

 lockup period.

 Once all tokens are unlocked, everything is vested, and transfers are enabled, the owner can add a full access key to the account.
-This will allow the owner to turn this account into a regular account, claim the remaining tokens, and remove the contract or delete the account.
+This will allow the owner to turn this contract account into a regular account, claim the remaining tokens, and remove the contract or delete the account.

 ### Vesting